-- The Applicant shall continue to regularly remove dirt, debris, gravel, and other byproducts of quarry operations from the quarry access road's intersection with Honoapiilani Highway.
-The Applicant shall abide by its previous plan for rapid removal of any quarry products spilled on the State highway right-of-way; and - No increase in stormwater runoff will be allowed into the State highway right-of-way.
+A. The Applicant shall continue to regularly remove dirt, debris, gravel, and other byproducts of quarry operations from the quarry access road's intersection with Honoapiilani Highway.
+The Applicant shall abide by its previous plan for rapid removal of any quarry products spilled on the State highway right-of-way; and Paul Fasi March 28, 2022 Page 4

-Response: The permittee concurs with this condition and abides by its plans and procedures regarding quarry operation's to remove by products from the guarry's access road and maintaining its drainage improvements.
+- B. No increase in stormwater runoff will be allowed into the State highway right-of-way. - Response: The permittee concurs with this condition and abides by its plans and procedures regarding quarry operations to remove byproducts from the quarry's access road to maintain its drainage improvements.